victordibia/tjwave/README.md

     TJ What is your name ?
     TJ can you dance ?

+For the dance command, your robot processes wav files in the sounds folder.
+Please ensure you have a .wav file there and set that as your sound file.

 ## Whats Next

 There are a few things you can do .. and ways to take your robot forward!